 Dr. Richard H. Tomlinson (Bishop’s-B.Sc.’43 and DCL’89), a distinguished alumnus of both Bishop’s and McGill, passed away on January 28, 2018 in his 95th year.
-Dick was known for his eccentricities around cats and running shoes but he is also known as the single largest donor in Bishop’s history ($ 6.8 million).
+He is known as the single largest donor in Bishop’s history ($ 6.8 million).

 Richard Tomlinson attended Bishop’s from 1940 to 1943.
 He contributed to the Mitre and the Yearbook, starred on the ski team, played basketball, and he was Secretary-Treasurer of the Students Association and a member of the chess team.
 At the same time, he climbed the ranks of the Officer Training Corps to Company Sergeant-Major.

-Dick graduated with a degree in Physics and Chemistry and was awarded both the Governor General’s and Lieutenant Governor’s medals as the top student in his class.
-He went on to earn a PhD from McGill University in 1948 and he then began a career, teaching Chemistry at McMaster University.
+Dr. Tomlinson graduated with a degree in Physics and Chemistry and was awarded both the Governor General’s and Lieutenant Governor’s medals as the top student in his class.
+He went on to earn a PhD from McGill University in 1948 and then began his career teaching Chemistry at McMaster University.
 After retiring in 1988, he became the founding director of Gennum Corporation, the world’s largest manufacturer of microchips for hearing aids.

 When asked why he has continued to support the University, Dr. Tomlinson explained: “Bishop’s gave me a great start to my education, and paved the way for my further studies and a great career.
 I’m happy to help students benefit from the same opportunities.”

-Dr. Tomlinson’s gift provides students practical experience opportunities related to their academic program while earning money to offset their educational costs.
-As a result of this donation, money will be made available again this year to undertake specific internships at Bishop’s University during the 2018-2019 academic year.
+Dr. Tomlinson’s gift provides students with experiential learning opportunities related to their academic program, while earning money to offset their educational costs.
+As a result of this donation, funds will be made available again this year to undertake specific internships at Bishop’s University during the 2019-2020 academic year.

 Who can submit an application?
-Directors, Managers, Coordinators or Departmental Chairs can submit an application.
+Bishop’s University’s Directors, Managers, Coordinators or Departmental Chairs can submit an application.